 - School Records – info on what school records are available online.

-- Education in England – history of the development of England’s school system.
+- Education in the UK – history of the development of England’s school system.

 - Scout Assocation Archive.